 This redirected the focus of the client in many ways.
 It altered the approach to new content and made clear that a wider targeting was possible, taking into account more than the previous demographic’s narrow focus.
 Most importantly, it highlighted the changing need for better technological trends as well.
 The growing focus on mobile was a trend that is affecting a lot of sites that are engaging in marketing.
 Updating the site was thus required, making it optimal for other devices and doing general maintenance.

 As the new promotion continued we gradually began to see a recovery in user interaction.
 Eventually, it overtook previous metrics and exceeded them.
 Sales, website visits, impressions, and clicks on ads were all seeing spikes over time.
 It was also a more diverse group of people clicking than before, allowing for the client to achieve multi-directional growth and to expand their audience in a more meaningful way.

-The end result was better sales.
+The end result was better sales overall.
 There were more people taking interest in their online products as well as showing more interest in the zen retreats.
 They were also getting more clicks on a lot of their free content and advertising, boosting the client’s content marketing strategies.
 As predicted, a slight change in the market along with device-optimised content went a long way in giving the company a boost.

 The increase in keywords was also delivering a better ROI, allowing more visitors to find the site.
 This boost in paid searches gave the client much more fanfare and network ads generated more clicks and more conversion.
 Overall, they were reaping the benefits of these campaigns and expanding their audience.
 The centre now enjoys renewed online interest with a lot better audience targeting and diversity.